evangipson/developer-pro-tips/javascript/README.md

 function foo() { /* function contents */ }
 ```
-- Function Expressions are not hoisted, but they are represented as variables or even anonymous functions, and therefore are more flexible than Function Declarations.
+- Function Expressions are **not hoisted**, but they are represented as variables or even anonymous functions, and therefore are more flexible than Function Declarations.
 ```javascript
 // Example Function Expression (note the semi-colon... it *is* a variable after all):